Medabots: Supporting characters

 Rokusho is KWG-1 model stag beetle-type Medabot who specializes in sword and speed and allies with Ikki's group.
-He was originally owned by Professor Hushi who was thought to have perished in to fire caused by the Rubberobo Gang.
-At one point, Rokusho thought that Dr. Aki called the arson until the truth was revealed.
-Following the defeat of the giant Babbyblu piloted by Dr. Meta-Evil, Rokusho learns that Professor Hushi was saved by some aliens and is told by Professor Hushi that he'll be away much longer.
+He was originally owned by Professor Hushi, who was thought to have perished in a fire caused by the Rubberobo Gang.
+Rokusho once thought that Dr. Aki was responsible for the fire until the truth was revealed.
+Following the defeat of the giant Babbyblu piloted by Dr. Meta-Evil, Rokusho learns that Professor Hushi was saved by some aliens and is told by Professor Hushi that he will be away for some time.
 Rokusho was later dropped after the original series.